avaxman/Directional/docs/tutorial.md

 4. **metric** the metric on the bundle is supplied in two quantities: ```connectionMass``` is the weight of each edge $E_{TB}$, and ```tangentSpaceMass``` packs the weights of an inner product on vectors on the bundle.
 That is, it has either $V_{TB}$ or $V_{TB}+E_{TB}$ that are the non-zero components of the vector mass matrix.

 5. **Cycles**: $G_{TB}$ can be equipped with a notion of *cycles* $F_{TB}$ that are simply-connected closed chains of spaces.
 Given a connection, the *holonomy* of a cycle is the failure of a vector to return to itself following a set of parallel transports around the cycle.
 Concretely, it is encoded in the logarithm the product of connection matrices.
 In $d=2$, holonomy, which is then a single angle, is equivalent to the curvature of the cycle modulo $2\pi$.
-There are two types of cycles, which define the topology of the underlying manifold: *local* cycles (aking to "faces" in $G_{TB}$), which are small closed loops, and *global* cycles, which can be homological generators and boundary loops.
+There are two types of cycles, which define the topology of the underlying manifold: *local* cycles (akin to "faces" in $G_{TB}$), which are small closed loops, and *global* cycles, which can be homological generators and boundary loops.
 The *singularities* of fields are defined on the local cycles.

-6. **Cochain complex**: vector fields are often objects of differential geometry where the underlying manifold is equipped with notions of gradient, curl, divergence, and other vector calculus identities.
-A *cochain complex* is defined by a gradient operator $G$ and a curl operator $C$ where $C \cdot G=0$.
-The "cochain" aspect can be purely algebraic and not rely on any explicit nodes in $G_{TB}$; we call $G\cdot f$ for any "scalar" function $f$ *exact* (or *conservative*) fields and fields where $C\cdot v=0$ *closed* (or *curl-free*) fields.
-A cochain complex is enough to define *deRham cohomology* with the correct dimensions $ker(C)/im(G)$.
-However to extract the explicit harmonic fields we need the next property.
-The combination of a metric and a cochain complex allows for a well-defined notion of *Helmholtz-Hodge decomposition*: any vector field $v$ can be decomposed into exact part $Gf$, coexact part $M^{-1}C^Tg$ and harmonic part $h$ as follows [~boksebeld_2022]:

-$$v = Gf + M^{-1}C^Tg + h$$

-The inner product also introduces the discrete divergence operator $G^T\cdot M$.
-Note that the coexact part is divergence free since $G^T\cdot C^T = 0$.
-The harmonic part $h$ is both.

-Oftentimes the above intrinsic quantities are enough for all algorithms; nevertheless, even for reasons of input, output, and visualization, a ```TangentBundle``` will contain the following, embedding-based extrinsic quantities:
+Oftentimes, the above intrinsic quantities are enough for all algorithms; nevertheless, for reasons of input, output, and visualization, a `TangentBundle` will contain the following, embedding-based extrinsic quantities:

 8. **Sources and normals**: point locations and their normals (the codimensional directions of the manifold), which define the tangent planes of the manifold in the Euclidean space.
 Note that this doesn't mean it's a watertight mesh; that could also encode a pointcloud, for instance.

-9. **extrinsic to intrinsic and back**: functionality that projects extrinsic vectors into intrinsic space (might lose information), or produces the extrinsic representation of an intrinsic directional.
+9. **extrinsic to intrinsic and back**: functionality that projects extrinsic vectors into intrinsic space (might lose information), or produces the extrinsic representation of an intrinsic directional object.

 10. **Cycles sources and normals**.
-Like (7), but for the cycles themselves, This would be where singularities are ```located``` in space, and might just be a visualization quantity.
+Like sources and normals, but for the cycles themselves.
+These quantities mark the locations of the singularities in space, for visualization purposes.

-Two main types are currently implemented in directional: ```IntrinsicFaceTangentBundle``` implements face-based tangent spaces, where the fields are tangent to the natural plane supporting triangles of surface meshes, and ```IntrinsicVertexTangentBundle``` implements vertex-based intrinsic tangent spaces, which parameterize the cone environment of the $1$-ring directly CITE.
+Two main types are currently implemented in directional: `PCFaceTangentBundle` implements face-based tangent spaces for 2D triangle meshes, where the fields are tangent to the natural plane supporting the triangles. `IntrinsicVertexTangentBundle` implements vertex-based intrinsic tangent spaces, which parameterize the cone environment of the $1$-ring directly TODO: CITE.

-For example, this is how ```IntrinsicFaceTangentBundle``` implements the above quantities:
+For example, this is how `PCFaceTangentBundle` implements the above quantities:

 1. Intrinsic parameterization: a local basis in every face.
 2. Adjacency: dual (inner) edges between any two faces.
 3. Connection: the rotation matrix between the bases of any two adjacent faces.
 4. Cycles: the local cycles are around vertex $1$-rings, where singularities are then defined as (dual) vertex values, and global cycles are dual loops of generators and boundaries.
-5. Cochain complex: the classical FEM face-based gradient and curl.
-6. Inner product: the natural face-based mass matrix (just a diagonal matrix of face areas).
+5. Inner product: the natural face-based mass matrix (just a diagonal matrix of face areas).
-7. Sources are face barycenters, and normals are just face normals.
+6. Sources are face barycenters, and normals are just face normals.
-8. The projection to the supporting plane of the face and encoding in local coordinates.
+7. The projection to the supporting plane of the face and encoding in local coordinates.
-9. Vertices and vertex normals (area-weighted from adjacent faces).
+8. Vertices and vertex normals (area-weighted from adjacent faces) are the cycle quantities.

-Some of the choices above can of course be variated to different flavors of face-based fields (for instance, the metric culminating in the mass weights). ```IntrinsicFaceTangentBundle``` wraps around a an *orientable* input triangle mesh in a *single connected-component*.
-There are no general limitations on the genus or the boundaries.
+Some of the choices above can be varied to different flavors of face-based fields (for instance, the metric culminating in the mass weights). ```PCFaceTangentBundle``` wraps around a an *orientable* input triangle mesh in a *single connected-component*.
+There are no other limitations on its genus or boundaries.
 If your input comprises several connected components altogether, you should use several tangent bundles.

 ### Representation

 The representation of a directional field is its encoding in each discrete tangent plane.
 The most important element is the number of vectors in each tangent plane, which we denote as the *degree* of the field $N$.
-Currently, Directional supports fields that are represented by explicit (intrinsic) coordinates, which we call a *cartesian field*, and is represented by the class ```CartesianField```.
-Directional currently supports the following variants of Cartesian fields[^vaxman_2016]:
+Currently, Directional supports fields that are represented by explicit (intrinsic) coordinates, which we call a *cartesian field*, and are represented by the class ```CartesianField```.
+Directional currently supports the following variants of Cartesian fields [^vaxman_2016]:

-1. **Raw** - a vector of $d\times N$ entries represents an intrinsic $1^N$-vector (a directional with $N$ independent vectors in each tangent plane) a dimension-dominant ordering: $(X_{1,1},\ldots, X_{1,d}),(X_{1,2},\ldots,X_{2,d}),\ldots (X_{N,1},\ldots, X_{N,d})$ per face.
+1. **Raw** - a vector of $d\times N$ entries represents an intrinsic $1^N$-vector (a directional with $N$ independent vectors in each tangent space) in dimension-dominant ordering: $(X_{1,1},\ldots, X_{1,d}),(X_{1,2},\ldots,X_{2,d}),\ldots (X_{N,1},\ldots, X_{N,d})$ per space (for instance, for $d=3$ and $N=4$ it would be $xyzxyzxyzxyz$ ordering with 12 components per tangent space).
 Vectors are assumed to be ordered in counterclockwise order in most Directional functions that process raw fields. the memory complexity is then $dN|V_{TB}|$ for the entire directional field.
-A Cartesian Field indicates being a raw-field by setting ```CartesianField::fieldType``` to ```directional::RAW_FIELD```.
+A Cartesian Field indicates being a raw field by setting ```CartesianField::fieldType``` to ```directional::RAW_FIELD```.
 2. **Power Field** - This is a unique type to $d=2$.
 It encodes an $N$-rotational-symmetric ($N$-RoSy) object as a single complex number $y=u^N$ relative to the local basis in the tangent space, where the $N$-RoSy is the set of roots $u \cdot e^{\frac{2\pi i k}{N}}, k \in [0,N-1]$.
 The magnitude is also encoded this way, though it may be neglected in some applications.
 The memory complexity is then $2|V_{TB}|$.
 3. **PolyVector** - Also unique to $d=2$, this is a generalization of power fields that represents an $N$-directional object in a tangent space as the coefficients $a$ of a monic complex polynomial $f(z)=z^N+\sum_{i=0}^{N-1}{a_iz^i}$, which roots $u$ are the encoded $1^N$-vector field.
-In case where the field is an $N$-RoSy, all coefficients but $a_0$ are zero. ***Note***: A PolyVector that represents a perfect $N$-RoSy would have all $a_i=0,\ \forall i>0$, but $a_0$ would have opposite sign from the power-field representation of the same $N$-RoSy.
-This is since the power field represents $u^N$ directly, whereas a PolyVector represents the coefficients of $z^N-U^N$ in this case.
+In the case where the field is an $N$-RoSy, all coefficients but $a_0$ are zero. ***Note***: A PolyVector that represents a perfect $N$-RoSy would have all $a_i=0,\ \forall i>0$, but $a_0$ would have opposite sign from the power-field representation of the same $N$-RoSy.
+This is since the power field represents $u^N$ directly, whereas a PolyVector represents the coefficients of $z^N-u^N$ in this case.
 The memory complexity is $2N|V_{TB}|$.

 Directional provides a number of conversion functions to switch between different representations.
 Each of the functions is of the form ```rep1_to_rep2```, where ```rep1``` and ```rep2``` are the representation names in the above list. e.g., ```polyvector_to_raw()```.
 Some possible combinations are given by composing two functions in sequence.
 However, note that not every conversion is possible; for instance, it is not possible to convert from PolyVectors to power fields, as they do not possess the same power of expression.
-Converting into the more explicit raw representation is often needed for I/O and visualization.
+Converting into the more explicit raw representation is often needed for I/O and visualization, but not only.

 ## Chapter 1: I/O and Visualization

 ### Visualization paradigm

-Directional uses a specialized class called ```DirectionalViewer``` which inherits and extends the libigl ```Viewer``` class, augmenting it with functionality that pertains to directional fields.
+Directional uses a specialized class called `directional::DirectionalViewer` which wraps around `PolyScope`, augmenting it with functionality that pertains to directional fields.
 A mesh is then stored with its accompanying geometric quantities: the field, edge, vertex, and face-based scalar data, isolines, and more, that we detail in the tutorial per chapter in context.
-Like libigl viewer, Directional supports independent multiple meshes, each with its own set of quantities.
-Internally, the visualization schemes carete sub-meshes which serve as layers on the original meshes: arrows for glyphs, bars for edge highlights, etc. In practice this is encapsulated from the user and does not need to be controlled directly.
+Like PolyScope, Directional supports independent multiple meshes, each with its own set of quantities.
+The viewer also returns the corresponding PolyScope quantities (for instance, the `PolyScope::SurfaceMesh`), so that one can use the entire functionality of PolyScope independently.

 ### 101 Glyph Rendering